60 minutes west of Peace River, 90 minutes north of Grande Prairie.

 Take advantage of the winter season and enjoy this fantastic facility located in the heart of the Village of Hines Creek.

-4. Hines Creek Hotel
+4. Hines Creek Adventure Park

 5. Exercise